 What's my fee?

-All nonresidential properties, such as commercial, industrial, apartments, non-profits, and religious properties, will be billed using a calculated method.
-This means that the fee will be individually calculated for each nonresidential property.
-There are approximately 5,000 nonresidential properties in the City, compared to over 43,000 single family residential properties, so this calculated fee allows an individual fee to be calculated for each nonresidential property.
+All non-residential properties will be billed using a calculated method.
+This means that the fee will be individually calculated for each non-residential property.
+There are approximately 5,000 non-residential properties in the City, compared to over 43,000 single family residential properties, so this calculated fee allows an individual fee to be calculated for each non-residential property.

 Learn more about the Stormwater Utility Fee and the services it funds.